 This registration is based exclusively upon evidence of the use of Hops and dry extract of Valerian root and Gentian root as a traditional herbal medicine and not upon data generated from clinical trials.
 There is no requirement under the Traditional Herbal Registration scheme to prove scientifically that the product works.
 No new or unexpected safety concerns arose from this application and it was, therefore, decided that a Traditional Herbal Registration Certificate could be granted.

-Perhaps it’s more productive to instead look at whether valerian is known to help promote sleep.
-And in this case, the answer according to research is probably best summarized as ‘sometimes’.
+Perhaps it’s more productive to look at whether valerian is known to help promote sleep.
+And in this case, the answer according to research could be summarized as ‘sometimes’.

 What others say

 The biggest test is of course what people say.
-The UK Amazon site has mixed feelings from customers.
+Both the US and UK Amazon sites show mixed feelings from customers.
 Some people say they work brilliantly, while others found they didn’t work at all.

 And since first writing this review, there have been many comments from readers describing their experience.
 Once again, some say it worked wonders, but others aren’t so convinced.